Changing what you eat is one of the most effective ways to lose body fat.

 Fat around your waist and tummy is an indication that it’s time to change what you eat and lose some fat.

-According to the NHS, having a large amount of tummy fat (compared to fat around your bottom or thighs) makes you more likely to develop diabetes and heart problems.
+According to the Nursing Times, having a large amount of tummy fat (compared to fat around your bottom or thighs) makes you more likely to develop diabetes and heart problems.

 A healthy waist circumference for men is less than 94cm (37 inches).
 For women, it’s less than 80cm (32 inches).